Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Introduction

+Many multivariate systems are governed by complex instantaneous dynamics, which can vary for every data sample, but which might be modeled as the joint effect of simpler structures.
+For instance, when measuring the electrical brain activity of a subject, we capture ionic currents resulting from multiple synaptic processes happening at the same time---like vision processing and motor activity.
+Furthermore, the contribution of each simpler dynamic is often sparse in time; for example on traffic measurements, where commuters drive during specific hours on their usual path, which might overlap with the mobility patterns of service vehicles, or tourist cars.

-In this work, we introduce a novel Graph-Dictionary signal model, \emph{GraphDict} in short, to jointly address the representation and the structure learning problems.
-Following the \emph{Graph Structure Learning} literature \citep{dongLearningGraphsData2019,mateosConnectingDotsIdentifying2019}, we use signal models to link each $N$-variate signal sample $x_t \in \R^N$ to an underlying graph $G_t$.
-Our novel approach, illustrated in \cref{fig:graph-dict}, uses a dictionary of graphs to characterize each $G_t$ as the linear combination of $K$ graph \emph{atoms} with respective \emph{coefficients} $\bm \delta_t \in [0,1]^K$.
+We approach this representation learning problem through \emph{dictionary learning} \citep{rubinsteinDictionariesSparseRepresentation2010}.
+This framework aims to recover a finite set of atoms, called a \emph{dictionary}, that can encode data through sparse coefficients.
+We introduce a novel Graph-Dictionary signal model, \emph{GraphDict} in short, to jointly address the representation and the structure learning problems.
+Following the \emph{Graph Structure Learning} literature \citep{dongLearningGraphsData2019,mateosConnectingDotsIdentifying2019}, we use signal models to link each $N$-variate signal sample~$\bm x_t \in \R^N$ to an underlying \emph{instantaneous} graph~$G_t$.
+Our novel approach, illustrated in \cref{fig:graph-dict}, uses a dictionary of graphs to characterize each $G_t$ as the linear combination of $K$ graph \emph{atoms} $\G_1, \dots, \G_K$ with respective \emph{coefficients} $\bm \delta_t \in [0,1]^K$.
 The coefficient vector corresponding to each sample provides an embedding which is inherently explainable.
-More precisely, each entry describes the contribution of its relative graph atom, with edges defining instantaneous relationships that generated the observed signal.
-We define a novel generalization of the Primal-Dual Splitting algorithm, which leverages the adjoint functions of a bilinear operator \citep{arensAdjointBilinearOperation1951}, to jointly learn atoms and coefficients.
+More precisely, each entry describes the contribution of the corresponding graph atom, with edges defining instantaneous relationships that generate the observed signal.
+Our objective function jointly characterizes atoms and coefficients, and its optimization requires a novel generalization of the Primal-Dual Splitting algorithm, which we define by leveraging the adjoint functions of a bilinear operator \citep{arensAdjointBilinearOperation1951}.

-Then, we present a series of experiments to test the capabilities of our model.
+We present a series of experiments to test the capabilities of our model.
 In two experiments on synthetic data, we show that GraphDict outperforms literature baselines in reconstructing instantaneous graphs from signals.
-Finally, we exploit the sparse representations given by GraphDict coefficients in a motor imagery decoding task on brain activity data.
+Finally, we exploit the sparse representations given by GraphDict coefficients in an exploratory downstream classification task consisting in motor imagery decoding on brain activity data.
 We show that with few features on three connectivity atoms identified by our model, we classify imagined motion better than brain-state models from the neuroscience literature.